 Homemaking is the art of turning a house into a warm, welcoming home.
 Simple living would involve homemaking but it’s not quite the same thing.

-A lot of people who are pre-retirement chose to start living simply to feel free from work commitments, have more time, and start to enjoy the little things.
+A lot of people who are pre-retirement choose to start living simply to feel free from work commitments, have more time and start to enjoy the little things.

 It is also common for younger people to start living simply by not getting into debt by buying lots of things they don’t need.
 Living in ways that are low cost or free.